Written: a e i u o ū n y sh s b t l r k ng m h

 (negative suffix for verbs ending in -i)

-(negative suffix for verbs ending in -n)
+(negative suffix for verbs ending in -n or other)

 (imperative prefix, precedes tense)